 1. DON’T EVER WORK FOR PEANUTS OR FREE ANYMORE

-Let’s say you charge $10 (for easy math, not what you should be charging) now, and eventually you want to charge $150 per hour.
+Let’s say you charge $10 now (for easy math — that’s not what you should be charging), and eventually you want to charge $150 per hour.
 How will you make the jump from charging $10 to $150 per hour?
 Clients are sensitive to major price changes, and this is a big jump!
 On average, people make about 4-5% bump when they get a raise.
-Anything more than that, frankly the clients will balk (I learned that the hard way!)
+Anything more than that, and, frankly, the clients will balk (I learned that the hard way!)

 If you don’t charge a rate that’s on par with the market average now, you won’t be able to charge a rate you want in the future.
 Because once your business starts to grow, it will be a significant price increase the next time you do the project for the same client.
 Plus, working for free is not a sustainable business model.

 People will always call you to see if you will stage for free for any business opportunity, exposure, charity, blah, blah, blah.
-DON’T, even when HGTV came calling, or ask for a discount.
+DON’T. Even when HGTV comes calling or asks for a discount.
 Clients always want the pay the least amount of money possible, it is your job to defend your pricing.

-I do do projects with a pay cut if I think it’s interesting or I can boost my portfolio.
-If there is a unique project, like when I was approached to design & install holiday decoration for the San Francisco Union Square Ice Rink, I’d take a pay cut.
+I do do projects with a pay cut if I think it’s interesting or I can use it to boost my portfolio.
+If there is a unique project — like when I was approached to design & install holiday decorations for the San Francisco Union Square Ice Rink — I’d take a pay cut.
 But I NEVER work for free and you shouldn’t either.